BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 * Select the `Content-Type` header from the file creation/update request
 * Compare the extension to the custom list provided in the configuratio
-* Fallback on akka automatic detection
+* Fallback on http4s automatic detection
 * Fallback to the default value `application/octet-stream`

 #### S3 storage configuration